Péter Boross: Early life (1928–1957)

 Boross was born in Nagybajom on 27 August 1928, as the son of György Boross (1896–1993), who participated in the First World War from 1915 to 1918.
 Returning home, he became a member of the Order of Vitéz and was forest engineer at the Somssich estate.
 His mother, Lujza Horváth (1905–1993) came from a smallholder farming family, a distant branch of the extinct noble Perneszy family in Somogy County.
 She was fond of Hungarian literature and theatre, especially Sándor Márai's writings.
 Boross has a younger brother, László (born 1932), a teacher.
 The Boross children raised in their birthplace and Újvárfalva, where their wealthy step-grandmother lived.
 They finished six-grade elementary school in Újvárfalva.
 In 1938, Boross started his military secondary studies at Hunyadi Mátyás Honvéd Secondary School and Institution in Kőszeg, then attended the Zrínyi Miklós Honvéd Corps Cadet School in Pécs since 1942.
 As a result of the Soviet invasion during the closing period of the Second World War, the entire cadet school moved to Sopron at the end of 1944.
 From there, Boross was also transferred to Butzbach, Germany, however he successfully escaped and defected from the German Army.
 He returned to Hungary through Vienna.
 Boross finally took his school-leaving exam at Somssich Pál Secondary Grammar School in Kaposvár in 1947, with a year delay due to the Second World War.

-He graduated as a jurist from the Faculty of Law, Eötvös Loránd University in 1951.
+Boross graduated as a jurist from the Faculty of Law, Eötvös Loránd University in 1951.
 There he was educated by professor Gyula Moór.
 After finishing legal education, Boross intended to become a lawyer, however the reputation and salary of the profession reduced during the Stalinist era, thus he began to work at the Metropolitan Council of Budapest.
 He was a lecturer at the Finance Department under the leadership of Ferenc Nezvál, who later served as Minister of Justice.

-During the Hungarian Revolution of 1956, he was elected as a member of the Revolutionary Committee of Budapest and of the Revolutionary Council of the Intellectuals.
+During the Hungarian Revolution of 1956, Boross was elected as a member of the Revolutionary Committee of Budapest and of the Revolutionary Council of the Intellectuals.
 As a result, he was fired from the Metropolitan Council in January 1957, following the crushing of the revolution.
 After that Boross worked as an unskilled worker in toy manufacturing.
 Finally, he was arrested for his role during the revolution in July 1957.
 After interrogations, he was transferred to an internment camp in Kistarcsa.
 Following his release soon after, Boross and his family were put under police surveillance in the forthcoming years until 1959.